Buying a Small Travel Trailer

 (Be sure to see my Maintaining page for more information.)

 - Risk and Warranty There's always a risk of something breaking when you are on the road, even if it's new.
 A new warranty may cover the cost, but you still could find yourself stranded somewhere.
 If you are going to be traveling beyond your local area, consider getting Roadside Assistance and Towing coverage.
 Your insurance company may have it available.
-The most popular coverage used by many RV and Travel Trailer owners is Good Sam's Roadside Assistance (search/filter Services on my Products We Use page).
+The most popular coverage used by many RV and Travel Trailer owners is Good Sam's Roadside Assistance (search/filter Services on my Products We Like page).
 They seem to have a good reputation for being able to dispatch service throughout the U.S.

 - Enhancements and Upgrades Once you own your trailer, you will likely find a lot of little enhancements and upgrades to add (see my Making it Your Own page).
 All these things take time and money.
 If you purchase used, you may very well inherit changes made by the previous owner.
 These changes may save you time and money...but only if you like them!